Now that you know how much cash you need to buy a house, it’s time to start saving. Use this method to start saving for your future down payment.

 Do you have an additional space in your apartment?
 If so, consider posting it on a hospitality website like Airbnb.
 With Airbnb, you can control who uses your area and when.

 You can approve dates and guests in advance and rent your spare room only when convenient.
-You can even block off dates when your rental is not available if you have a friend or family member coming to visit.
+You can even block off dates when your rental is unavailable if you have a friend or family member visiting.

 There’s no confusion in asking for help when you’re saving for something as big as a down payment on a house.